Detalle de 'A Great Seaweed Day' (2019), de Ingela Ihrman

 The exhibition proposes a meditation on the vegetal world, and what may be learnt from it.
 Conceived as a dialogue, it reveals the practices of the three artists, whose work slowly deconstructs the artificial wall between ourselves and nature, which is devastating our ecosystems, our life and our health.

-The work presented by Patricia Domínguez is made up of five futurist totem poles housing reproductions of the ethnobotanical exhibits of the Wellcome Collection (London) and pieces from the Royal Botanical Gardens, in Madrid – brought from South America and Europe – as a tribute to the narratives of violence and healing depicted by the displayed material.
+The work presented by Patricia Domínguez is made up of five futurist totem poles housing reproductions of the ethnobotanical exhibits of the Wellcome Collection (London) and Museo de América (Madrid) and pieces from the Royal Botanical Gardens (Madrid) and Real Academia de La Historia (Madrid) – brought from South America and Europe – as a tribute to the narratives of violence and healing depicted by the displayed material.